Dan Brown: Personal life

 Brown and his wife, Blythe Newlon, were supporters of the New Hampshire Charitable Foundation.

-In 2019, after 21 years of marriage, Brown and his wife acrimoniously divorced, with the financial settlement still to be concluded due to Brown's alleged infidelities during the latter part of their marriage.
+In 2019, after 22 years of marriage, Brown and his wife acrimoniously divorced, with the financial settlement still to be concluded due to Brown's alleged infidelities during the latter part of their marriage.
 In December 2021, the couple agreed to settle the lawsuit.
+In the acknowledgements of the 2025 novel The Secret of Secrets, he refers to Dutch equestrian Judith Pietersen as his fiancee.